 By turns gloriously funny, sad, joyous and heart-rending, this evocative blend of carols and drama captures the wonder, pathos and sheer spookiness of this Christmas classic.
 It’s the perfect way to get into the Christmas spirit!

-Talawa Theatre Company is taking up residence in Croydon, giving the UK’s primary Black theatre company a 200 seat studio and offices.
-This will be the first time since 1995 that Talawa’s headquarters will feature an on-site performance space.
-The new spaces will operate as a central hub for Black artists, develop a community outreach programme, and allow the company to create, develop and premiere new work.
+Talawa Theatre Company has taken up residence in Croydon’s Fairfield Halls, giving the UK’s primary Black theatre company a 200 seat studio and offices.
+This is the first time since 1995 that Talawa’s headquarters have featured an on-site performance space.
+Talawa Studio operates as a central hub for Black artists, enabling Talawa to develop a community outreach programme, and create, develop and premiere new work alongside events from Fairfield Halls’ resident companies and guests.